German school of fencing: Disciplines

 Master Johannes Liechtenauer based his system of fencing upon the use of the Longsword.
 He used this weapon to exemplify several overarching martial principles that also apply to other disciplines within the tradition.
 Ringen (wrestling/grappling) was taught, as well as fighting with the messer, and staff.
-Also part of the curriculum was fighting with the dagger Degen (mainly the roundel dagger) and with pole weapons.
+Also part of the curriculum was fighting with the dagger Degen (mainly the roundel dagger) and with polearms.
 Two other disciplines besides Blossfechten involved the sword: fencing with (single-handed) sword and buckler (or a large shield in the case of judicial combat according to Swabian law), and armored fighting (Harnischfechten), the latter reserved only for nobility.

 First principles

 Johannes Liechtenauer's teachings as recorded in 3227a are introduced by some general principles (foll.
 13–17).
 The anonymous author explicitly states that Liechtenauer had cast his teaching in opaque verses intended to hide their meaning from the uninitiated.
 He stressed that there is "only a single art of the sword" which had been the same for centuries and which is the kernel and foundation of all arts of combat.